PhD in Christianity

 The student is expected to take their first field exam by the end of their third academic year.
 The exam is designed to enrich the student's knowledge of late antique religions in their broader social and political context.

 For the first field exam, the student selects four areas of study that span a variety of sources, approaches, and historical periods.
-These areas should cover key ancient literary corpora like Bible, gnostic literature, a selection of major late ancient Christian writers or genres (e.g., martyrological texts, ascetical theory, hagiography), and the major scholarly questions and debates that surround them.
+These areas should cover key ancient literary corpora like Bible, Gnostic literature, a selection of major late ancient Christian writers or genres (e.g., martyrological texts, ascetical theory, hagiography), and the major scholarly questions and debates that surround them.
 Students can also tailor some of their preparation to their own interests: religious movements or phenomena (e.g., Greek and Roman religions; apocalypticism; asceticism); religious institutions; religious thought (theology, ethics, mysticism); literary forms and rhetoric; philosophical schools; political structures; major historical events or transformations (e.g., the process of the Christianization of the Roman Empire); social and economic relations (e.g., the family; slavery; patronage networks; literacy; poverty; taxation).
 Areas should remain relatively broad and should include theories and methods from other disciplines, such as sociology, anthropology, comparative literature, and gender theory.

 If both written and oral presentations are deemed acceptable by the examiners, the student will be credited with a pass.
 If significant weaknesses emerge and the student does not pass the exam, the committee may elect either to allow the student to retake the exam or to ask the student to leave the program.